 Located within Austin’s city limits, McKinney Falls State Park on the shores of Onion Creek will leave you feeling like you have left big-city life far behind.
 The 81 campsites each have water and electricity.

-Escape from the heat with a dip in Onion Creek or sit along its banks and listen to the water gush off the rocks.
+Escape from the heat with a dip in Onion Creek or sit along its banks and listen to the water gushing off the rocks.

-A 2.8-mile paved hiking trail offers many scenic views or explore the more primitive hiking trails.
+A 2.8-mile paved hiking trail offers many scenic views and adventurous hikers can explore the more primitive hiking trails.
 Park rangers lead exciting programs almost every weekend, including Dutch oven cooking, historic crafts, night hikes, and fishing events.

 You can also go bouldering at this state park located just 13 miles from the state capitol building.